ajcode404/showcase/README.md

-Built with golang based blog saas, includes basic features such as create blog, show blogs etc. this is a initial README and will evolve in future
+This is a blog application with basic features such as creating a new blog, rendering those, basic markdown stuff etc.